Share

 Contact at least two CBs and compare fee quotes before signing.
 CBs charge differently based on farm size, crop type, and travel distance for inspection.

-Step 2 — Submit Application and Organic System Plan (OSP)
+What Is Step 2 — Submitting Your Application and Organic System Plan?

 The OSP is the most important document in your application.
 It describes your farm’s boundaries, the crops you grow, the inputs you use, your pest management practices, and your water sources.
 Think of it as a written promise of how you will farm organically.
 Most CBs provide an OSP template.
 Fill it carefully — vague or incomplete OSPs are the single biggest cause of application delays.